rbatis/fast_log/README.md

 A log implementation for extreme speed, using Crossbeam/channel ,once Batch write logs,fast log date, Appender architecture, appender per thread

-* Low overhead, based on thread
+* Low overhead, log write based on thread, also support tokio

 * High performance, use lockless message queue, log is stored in queue, then flush disk.
 It does not block the caller